 What Is a Synovial Cyst of the Spine?

 When it comes to back pain and discomfort, one potential cause often overlooked is the synovial cyst of the spine.
 This condition, though not as widely discussed as herniated discs or arthritis, can lead to significant pain and mobility issues.
 At Big Apple Spine & Orthopedics, Dr. Arutyunyan, a leading spine surgeon, specializes in diagnosing and treating such spinal conditions, helping patients regain their quality of life.
+In this article, we will explore the nature of synovial cysts, their symptoms, diagnosis, treatment options, and why seeking expert care from an orthopedic spine surgeon is crucial for effective management.
+For individuals seeking back pain treatment in NYC, understanding synovial cysts is an important step toward finding relief.

 Understanding Synovial Cysts: What Are They?